zsulsw/mlsa/README.md

 ## How to Use

-- Open the Python script "Main.py" in the "Source" folder.
+- Run the "Main.py" file located in the "Source" folder.
-- Select and input the file name of the example in the "Examples" folder.
+- Input the filename of the example from the "Examples" folder.
+You will see a list of file names showing the data files in the "Examples" folder.
+Please ensure that the data file is in JSON format and has been placed into the "Examples" folder.

 ## Citation